hackclub/react-calendar-heatmap/README.md

+_This is a fork of [the original](http://github.com/kevinsqi/react-calendar-heatmap) with a few bug fixes & improvements._

 # React Calendar Heatmap

 A calendar heatmap component built on SVG, inspired by github's commit calendar graph.
 The component expands to size of container and is super configurable. [**Try it out on CodeSandbox**](https://codesandbox.io/s/73mk9wlyx).